5th Ranger Battalion: World War II

+At the close of the war, the battalion was billeted in Grafing during the spring and summer of 1945.

 Deactivation

 The outfit was deactivated 22 October 1945 at Camp Myles Standish, Massachusetts.

 In 1986, the still deactivated 5th Ranger Battalion was consolidated with units of the 75th Infantry Regiment (Ranger) during its reorganization into the 75th Ranger Regiment.

 Battle honors

 Battle honors received for actions in the invasion of France: